 Taking out a personal loan does assume some risk, and there are a few things you should work to avoid—the most critical being defaulting.
 Defaulting on a loan means your payment is at least 30 days overdue, and it can severely damage your credit score.
 Defaulting can also stay on your credit report for several years and impact your borrowing power down the line.
 Another mistake people make is using a personal loan as a source of income—taking out loans to generate income and paying for daily expenses can quickly spiral out of control, and you’ll be drowning in debt before you know it.
 Lastly, borrowers often neglect not budgeting for a new loan.
 We know budgeting takes a lot of time, but it’s critical to know how much you can afford to pay per month and how much you can borrow.

 While personal loans can be risky, the good outweighs the bad, and they can be a valuable tool when used properly—they can reduce your debt, raise your credit score, and even increase your equity if you use them for home improvements.
-With rates as low as 6.74% APR*, if you need to consolidate your high-interest debt or simply need extra cash flow, a personal loan from Georgia’s Own may be for you.
+If you need to consolidate your high-interest debt or simply need extra cash flow, a personal loan from Georgia’s Own may be for you.
 Click here to learn more about our Lifestyle Loans or apply today.

 Is now the best time to find a new job?

 The last few years have brought about a myriad of changes for everyone in a number of ways.
 Many people found themselves without jobs, changing roles at work, or adjusting to working from a home office.
 While some change is unavoidable, you may have found yourself wondering if now is the best time to find a new job.
 Read on for some things you should consider before taking the next step.